Farrukhan the Great: Background

 According to the traditional account, the Dabuyids had established themselves as the autonomous rulers of Tabaristan in the 640s, during the tumults of the Muslim conquest of Persia and the collapse of the Sasanian Empire.
-They owed only the payment tribute and nominal vassalage to the Arab Caliphate, and managed, despite repeated Muslim attempts at invasion, to maintain their autonomy by exploiting the inaccessible terrain of their country.
+They owed only the payment tribute and nominal vassalage to the Muslim caliphate, and managed, despite repeated Muslim attempts at invasion, to maintain their autonomy by exploiting the inaccessible terrain of their country.
 A more recent interpretation of the sources by P. Pourshariati, however, supports that Farrukhan the Great was the one who actually established the family's rule over Tabaristan, sometime in the 670s.

 Although the Dabuyids were the suzerains of Gilan and Daylam, they ruled only in name, with local chieftains and kings being its virtual rulers.
 This likewise applied to the mountains of Tabaristan, which was ruled by two local dynasties, the Qarinvandids and Bavandids.
 The Dabuyids only exercised direct rule over Ruyan and the valleys of Tabaristan as far as Tammisha.
 The neighbouring eastern region of Gurgan was ruled by a marzban (margrave).

 Reign

-Farrukhan is also known to have with the Turks sometime during his reign.
+Farrukhan is also known to have had conflicts with the Turks sometime during his reign.
 He had initially made an agreement with them that they would stop making incursions into Tabaristan in return for tribute.
 Two years later, after having fortified the passages into Tabaristan, Farrukhan stopped paying tribute.
 He subsequently withdrew to Firuzabad (near Lafur) where he fortified himself.
 An invasion by the Turks soon followed, but Farrukhan inflicted a heavy defeat on them at night, killing all of them.
 Not much later, Farrukhan's Daylamite subjects revolted against him, forcing him to flee to Amul, where he fortified himself in a castle named Firuz-Khusra.
 The castle was soon besieged by the Daylamites, who hoped to starve Farrukhan and his garrison.
 Farrukhan ordered the inhabitants to shape clay to look like loaves of bread, and to put them on the walls.
 The Daylamites, seeing the loaves, became discouraged on the thought of being able to starve out such a well provisioned place, and thus lifted their siege and withdrew to Daylam.

 In 716, the Arab governor of Iraq and Khurasan, Yazid ibn al-Muhallab invaded Tabaristan with the intent to conquer it.
 He was initially successful in his efforts, defeating Farrukhan, while seizing Dihistan and Gurgan.
 However, Farrukhan soon recruited the Daylamites and Gilites and defeated the Arabs.
-He then the inhabitants of Gurgan to revolt against the Arab garrison.
+He then incited the inhabitants of Gurgan to revolt against the Arab garrison.
 The Arab garrison was subsequently massacred, including fifty members of Yazid's family.
 Yazid, who had reportedly become desperate, made a treaty with Farrukhan, agreeing to withdraw in return for tribute.
 The following year (717), the caliph Umar II (r.
 717–720) had Yazid dismissed and imprisoned.